 The adventure begins!

 Exploring the great outdoors has me right in my happy place.
 Although Costa Rica is a small country it has a diverse range of landscapes to discover and it’s all doable by road (just!).
-After spending a night in San José we picked up our 4×4 hire car and set off on our Costa Rica road trip.
+After spending a night in San José we picked up our 4×4 hire car and set off on our Costa Rica adventure.
+We explored the country by car, leaving us free to explore where and when we wanted – our favourite way to travel.
 You know how we love a road trip!

 Mistico Hanging Bridges, La Fortuna

 Journeying through jungles, cloud forests and volcanoes we discovered that Costa Rica is a nature lover’s paradise.
 Rainforests enveloped us as we hiked tree-shrouded trails and traversed hanging bridges.
 We gazed across the continental divide amid the misty cloud forests of Monteverde and sought out secluded waterfalls.

 Arenal Volcano loomed in La Fortuna and the white sand beaches of the Pacific beckoned.
 I found myself constantly enthralled, captivated, and at one point deep in the jungle, in the dark and well out of my comfort zone.
 Costa Rica ticked the adventure box big time.

 Read more: What to see and do in La Fortuna

 Costa Ricans or Ticos, as they sometimes call themselves, are some of the friendliest and most genuine people I’ve met on my travels.
 Always eager to chat about their country and learn about ours we had many local encounters on our trip with friendly, welcoming Ticos.
 But it was more than that.
 The Costa Rican people inspired me.
 Their passion for the environment, wildlife and their commitment to sustainability is something we could all learn from.